vladciucescu/snake/README.md

     - `up | right | down | left` changes the snake orientation and moves the snake `1` square in the specified direction.
     - When the snake eats an apple, its tail grows by `1 square` and a new apple is added to the game area.

-Game stops when snake eats itself or hits the wall.
+Game stops when the snake eats itself or hits the wall.
 A GAME OVER! is printed on the command line.

 # Settings

 You can modify game settings in the `settings.properties` file.
-You can set the number of rows and columns on the board (`rows`,`columns`), the number of apples (`appleCount`) and the starting coordinates for the snake (`startRow`,`startColumn`).
+You can set the number of rows and columns on the board (`rows`,`columns`), and the starting coordinates for the snake (`startRow`,`startColumn`).
-If not set, the defaults are 6 for rows and columns, 3 for apple count and 4 for starting row and column.
+If not set, the defaults are 6 for rows and columns and 4 for starting row and column.